dfir-dd/incident-response-playbooks/Incident Response/EN/Ransomware/ransomware-playbook.md

 These Safeguards are designed to limit the spread and/or impact of a potential ransomware infection.
 Since ransomware infections often come with wide-spread network compromise the safeguards are also focused on this part.

 * **Mature Patch Management:**
    When preparing for cyber attacks in general it is highly advised to implement available patches in a safe and fast manner.
 This way known vulnerabilities can be tackled and the exploitation of these can be stopped.
    It is important to keep in mind that not only all available components including network components (routers, switches, etc), servers, endpoints and appliances including security appliances need to be in focus.
 Also patches need to be tested for the internal use and then applied to the systems in focus within a reasonable time frame depending on the criticality of the issues being fixed.
    Components that are not longer supported by the vendor or an active community should not be used or only used with great care and additional and appropriate safeguards.

 * **Endpoint Protection:**
    Endpoint protection is about blocking unauthorized changes to a system and to stop the execution of malicious code.
    This is normally done with (next-gen) anti-virus software that should always be kept up to date.
 For systems without support for such software application and execution whitelist could be used.
    Endpoint protection need to span on server and client systems and should be configured to alert in a centralized and immediate manner.

 * **Network segmentation:**
    Network segmentation is about separating the network in multiple network zones that house systems of similar use.
 A very basic separation could be a three tier network architecture with Client-Zone, Server-Zone and DMZ for Server with external accessibility (internet).
    The aim of network segmentation is to limit, control and log the the network traffic between the different network zones. to stay with the former example it could be possible to limit the access from the Client-Zone to the Server-Zone to the necessary ports (Web, Mail, ERP... ) and block all other access.
    The more granular and restrictive a network segmentation is built the better but it also gets more troubling to manage.
 A good configuration management is key to achieve this.
    Network segmentation can for example be achieved with multiple firewall-interfaces, other means of V-Lans or ACLs on managed switches.
 When creating a network segmentation the Differenz network segments should be throughly planned and involve all available systems (including Virtual Machines and Networks).

-* **Backup Strategy (remove from domain):**
+* **Backup Strategy:**
+   Once any malware has successfully rendered data or systems unusable the most common approach to recovery would be replaying the systems or information from a valid backup.
+   The backup should follow some criteria to ensure usablitiy in the case of an incident:
+   * Backups should be regulary stored off-site or at least offline to ensure that they can't be reached by a potential attacker that has infiltrated the network
+   * Backup-Server should not be included in the domain and use dedicated accounts to hinder attackers that have acquired a valid domain admin account.
+   * Backups should be done on a regular basis according to the criticality of the data to the business.
+For some data it may be required to only loose some minutes or hours in the event of data loss and for other information days or weeks may be fine.
+   * Replaying backups should be testes from time to time to ensure that the process is working and that data can be restored within a reasonable time frame.

 * **Restrict Admin Accounts:**

-* **Firewall / VLAN also for VMs  / IDS:**
+* **Security Appliances - Firewalls / IDS / Mail Security:**
-* **hardening:**
-* **remove old systems / smbv1:**
-* **proxy:**
-* **vpn:**
-* **mail spam / mail attachement filter:**
+mail spam / mail attachement filter

-* **disable makros and makro documents:**
+* **Endpoint Hardeing:**
+Smbv1
+Old systems
+Windows script host
+Disable makros

+* **Web-Proxy:**

-* **software whitelists:**
+* **VPN:**
-* **Disable Windows Script Host:**

 ## Preparation